- 2.42k views

 Kick things off by embarking on the most iconic road trip in South Africa, that runs directly through the national park.
 The road trip covers a 300km stretch of road that leads travelers along coastal roads with stunning ocean views as well as through the ancient Tsitsikamma forest and mountain range.
-There are plenty of photos opportunities, as well as many charming coastal towns to discover along the way.
+There are plenty of photo opportunities, as well as many charming coastal towns to discover along the way.
 Discover suggested itineraries for this road trip in our Ultimate Guide to Garden Route.

 One of the most well-known things to do in the Garden Route National Park, after the road trip, is the Otter Trail.
 The five-day four-night trek leads adventurous hikers west from the Storms River Mouth Camp through dense forests, across babbling brooks and rushing rivers, and along spectacular coastline trails.
 If you do one trek in South Africa, let this be the one.
 Find out more about conquering this trail in our guide.

 Sharing the same starting point as the Otter Trail, the Dolphin Trail is a less intense, more luxurious version of the Otter Trail.
 This trail leads east instead of west, but the views, wildlife, and scenery are similar to the Otter.
-The difference is the in the level of service provided; fully-catered accommodation and meals, plus baggage transportation between each lodging are all included.
+The difference is in the level of service provided; fully-catered accommodation and meals, plus baggage transportation between each lodging are all included.
 This is one royal trail to tick off your bucket list!

 Hop into an off-roading vehicle and prepare to get muddy!
 The starting point is the Garden of Eden between the Knysna Section and Plettenberg Bay.
 Cruise through the massive forests of Yellowwood and Stinkwood trees, some of which are over hundreds of years old.
 There’s plenty of opportunity for birdwatching and a chance to spot an African Elephant, too.